funfunsay/Shortest/README.md

 Shortest
 ========

-Shortest is an database interface to store and manipulate short message.
+Shortest is an database interface to store and manipulate short messages like tweets or weibo.